Dannyxie/Note/Note of CSS The Definitive Guide.md

 ###Element Display Roles
 - In addition to replaced and nonreplaced elements, CSS2.1 uses two other basic types of elements: **block-level** and **inline-level**.

+####Block-level elements
+- **Block-level elements** generate an element box that(by default) fills its parent element's content area and cannot have other elements at its sides.(`p`,`dic`,etc).
+Replaced elements can be block-level elements, but they usually are not.
+- List items are a special case of block-level elements.
+In additon to behaving in a manner consistent with other block elements, they generate a marker--typically a bullet for unoredered lists and a number for oreder lists--that is "attached" to the element box.
+Except for the represence of this marker, list items are in all other ways identical to other block elements.

+####Inline-level elements
+- **Inline-level elements** generate an element box within a line of text and do not break up the flow of that line ( `a`,`strong`, `em`, etc).
+These elements do not generate a "break" before or after themselves, so they can appear within the content of another element without disrupting its display.

+- In HTML and XHTML, block-level elements cannot descend from inline-level elements.
+In CSS, there is no restriction on how display roles can be nested within each other.
+- Typically, the XHTML hierarchy works out such that inlines can descend from blocks, but no the other way around.
+CSS, on the other hand, has no such restrictions.

+###The link Tag
+`<link rel="stylesheet" type="text/css" href="shee1.css" media="all" />`

+- To successfully load an external style sheet, **link** must be placed inside the **head** element but may not be placed inside any other element, rather like title. *This will cause the web browser to locate and load the style sheet and use whatever styles it contains to render the HTML document.
+-  No XHTML or any other markup languague can be included in the style sheet-- only style rules.
+- An external style sheet cannot contain any document markup at all, only CSS rules and CSS comments.
+The presence of markup in an external style sheet can cause some or all of it to be ignored.
+- The filename extension is not required, but some older browser won't recognize the file as containing a style sheet unless it actually ends with **.css**.
+In fact, some web servers won't hand over a file as **text/css** unless its filename ends with **.css*, though that can usually be fixed by changing the server's configuration files.

 ##CHAPTER 6 Text Properties

 ###Indenting Text